 Pillars Community Health in the Community

 We offer domestic violence criminal justice and civil legal advocacy for victims/survivors who reside within the jurisdictions of the Fourth and Fifth Municipal Circuit Court Districts of Cook County.
-We began providing medical advocacy services in March 2018 and now have service agreements with two area hospitals (Gottlieb and Loyola) as well as with our own Health Center here at Pillars Community Health.
+We began providing medical advocacy services in March 2018 and now have service agreements with our own Community Health Center as well as four area hospitals (Gottlieb, Loyola, AMITA Health Adventist Medical Center La Grange, and MacNeal).

 Be an Advocate for Domestic Violence Survivors